Top Dog Flea and Tick Collars

-- Seresto large dog flea collar provides 8 months of continuous flea and tick prevention
+- Seresto collar for dogs provides 8 months of continuous flea and tick prevention

-- Bayer Seresto collar works through contact, killing and repelling fleas and ticks, so they don?t have to bite your...
+- Seresto collar works through contact, so fleas and ticks don't have to bite your dog to die

 Are you tired of seeing your dog itching and scratching?
 If you want to get rid of fleas and ticks fast, you should try the Rolf Club 3D Flea Collar for Dogs.